stephen-rowan/nft-dao-genesis/meetings/31st-march-2021-nft-dao-general-meeting.md

 > Additional artists interested - [13.27](https://youtu.be/O06zjbC55HM?t=807) - Jonathan

-> Application forms produced for artists to apply to be included in the MVP - [13.45](https://youtu.be/O06zjbC55HM?t=825) - Tyler Wales
+> Application forms (link to airtable) produced for artists to apply to be included in the MVP - [13.45](https://youtu.be/O06zjbC55HM?t=825) - Tyler Wales